UNDynamic-M2/sequence-alignment/README.md

 | `-e`, `--gap_extend_penalty` | The gap extension penalty                | float              | 0.5     |
 | `-s`, `--subst_matrix`       | The substitution matrix used for scoring | string or filename | DNAFull |
 | `-h`, `--help`               | Display the help page for the tool       | /                  | /       |

+### Graphical user interface

+The graphical user interface, is deployed as a web application at the following URL: https://undynamic.shinyapps.io/sequence-alignment

 ## Testing